Klasmart-Engineering/vietnam-load-test/k8s/README.md

 ## Start the jobs

-1. To change the number of participants or the number of concurrent classes, change the values for the test in `.env` file
+- To change the number of participants or the number of concurrent classes, change the values of `CONCURRENT_CLASSES` and `STUDENTS` in `.env` file
+- To change the test scenario, change the value of `TEST_NAME` in `.env` file.
+Default test is `testInHouseStay30MinutesInLive`.
+All test name could be found at [package.json](../package.json)

 ```
 # TEST
 TEST_NAME="testInHouseStay30MinutesInLive"